jingwen-z/jingwen-z.github.io/_posts/2021-09-20-moderna-covid-19-vaccine-reactions.md

 excerpt:     >
-    The Centers for Disease Control and Prevention (CDC) recently released data on the response and severity of people of different ages after being vaccinated with the Moderna new crown vaccine.
+    The Centers for Disease Control and Prevention (CDC) recently released data on the response and severity of people of different ages after being vaccinated with the Moderna COVID-19 vaccine.
 Today, I will take you to learn more about the specific information.
 cover:       /images/20210918-moderna.jpg
 img_width:   1280